mpedone/matt-pedone/README.md

 - Start blogging

 I tried implementing some JavaScript, but I don't know enough to get it working correctly yet.
 Hopefully soon.
 For now, the site is static with separate pages.
 I have implemented a bunch of media queries to make the site responsive, but I want to learn more about that, as it feels clunky.
 For now, though, my site is up and running!

+Re-worked some of the font sizes, and the header image size to make them more responsive.
+Also eliminates a lot of media queries, which were getting clunky.
+Clamp is a neat CSS function.